Kishanganj district: Demographics

 A vast majority of the people live in villages.
 Kishanganj is the only Muslim-majority district of Bihar, with Muslims forming about 68% of the population.
-There are also Hindus of whom most are Surajpuris (Rajbanshi).
+There are also Hindus of whom most are Surjapuris (Rajbanshi).
 There also are small pockets of Santals.
-Most of the inhabitants of Kishanganj speak Surajpuri.
+Most of the inhabitants of Kishanganj speak Surjapuri.

 At the time of the 2011 Census of India, 42.61% of the population in the district spoke Surjapuri, 32.62% Urdu, 9.05 Hindi, 6.66% Bengali, 3.45% Santali, 2.63% Maithili and 1.23% Bhojpuri as their first language.